vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-iou-present-value-money.md

 tags:
   - money
 ---
-<https://usmoney.us/book/chapter-4/section-32>We have discussed tangible commodity money, now let’s consider
-money that _represents_ a commodity or real asset with an IOU (keep in mind we are using the traditional but misleading frame for defining money systems by their token).
+We have discussed tangible commodity money, now let’s consider money that _represents_ a commodity or real asset with an IOU (keep in mind we are using the traditional but misleading frame for defining money systems by their token).